Open-source AI memory framework

 2. Make the CLI executable (and optionally add it to your PATH).

-Start with a hub
+Initialize a hub

 Open bootstrap guide →